Nebraska hospital prepares for arrival of Ebola patient

-Nebraska Medical Center spokesman Taylor Wilson would only identify the patient as a male U.S. citizen expected to arrive on Monday.
+Nebraska Medical Center spokesman Taylor Wilson declined to name the patient, who he said was a male U.S. citizen expected to be admitted on Monday.

-But the father of Ashoka Mukpo, a freelance NBC cameraman who contracted Ebola in Liberia, told Reuters on Friday that his son was going to Nebraska for treatment.
+Fox TV in Boston has reported that Ashoka Mukpo, a freelance cameraman working for NBC who contracted Ebola in Liberia, is expected back in the United States on Sunday and will be treated at the Nebraska hospital.

 The Nebraska hospital last month treated and released Dr. Rick Sacra, an American missionary who also contracted Ebola in Liberia.